 Bar/Bat Mitzvah Ceremonies

-Kehilat Hakerem has had the pleasure of celebrating with many families as their children reach the age of 12 or 13.
-Bnei Mitzvah families, both members of long standing and those experiencing their first significant synagogue service, enjoy the support of the Rabbi and the Kehilah teacher, and the warmth of the congregation.
+Kehilat Hakerem has had the pleasure of celebrating with many families as their daughters and sons reach the age of 12 or 13.
+The families, both Kehila members of long standing and those experiencing their first significant synagogue service, enjoy the support of the teacher, the prayer leaders, and the warmth of the congregation.

 This life-cycle celebration is celebrated according to the wishes of the family and can include the following elements :